-4. Defendants Ronald Watts, Brian Bolton, Darryl Edwards, Robert Gonzalez, Alvin Jones, Manuel Leano, Kallatt Mohammed, Douglas Nichols Jr., Calvin Ridgell, John Rodriguez, Elsworth Smith Jr., Gerome Summers Jr., and Kenneth Young Jr. (the "individual officer defendants") were at all relevant times acting under color of their offices as Chicago police officers.
-Plaintiff sues the individual officer defendants in their individual capacities.
+4. Defendants Ronald Watts, Darryl Edwards, Alvin Jones, Kallatt Mohammed, Calvin Ridgell, Gerome Summers Jr., and Kenneth Young Jr. (the "individual officer defendants") were at all relevant times acting under color of their offices as Chicago police officers.
+Plaintiff sues the individual officer defendants in their individual capacities only.

-ANSWER: Paragraph 4 asserts legal conclusions to which no response is required.
-To the extent a response to those allegations is deemed necessary, the City denies the commission of the criminal acts alleged against certain individual defendants in the complaint would be within the scope of a police officer's employment or under color of law.
-In further response, the City admits Defendants Ronald Watts, Brian Bolton, Darryl Edwards, Robert Gonzalez, Alvin Jones, Manuel Leano, Kallatt Mohammed, Douglas Nichols Jr., Calvin Ridgell, John Rodriguez, Elsworth Smith Jr., Gerome Summers Jr., and Kenneth Young Jr. (collectively, the "Defendant Officers") were police officers employed by the Chicago Police Department ("CPD") at certain times alleged in the complaint.
-The City denies all of the Defendant Officers were employed by CPD or acted as CPD employees during "all relevant times" contemplated in the complaint.
-The City admits the complaint purports to sue the individual defendant officers in their individual capacities.
-The City denies any remaining allegations contained in paragraph 4 inconsistent with the foregoing.
+ANSWER: The City denies the commission of the criminal acts as alleged against certain individual defendants in the complaint would be within the scope of a police officer's employment or under color of law.
+In further response, the City admits Defendants Ronald Watts, Darryl Edwards, Alvin Jones, Kallatt Mohammed, Calvin Ridgell, Gerome Summers Jr., and Kenneth Young Jr. (collectively, the "Defendant Officers") were police officers employed by the Chicago Police Department ("CPD") at certain times alleged in the complaint.
+The City denies the Defendant Officers were employed by CPD or acted as CPD employees during "all relevant times" contemplated in the complaint.
+The City admits the complaint purports to sue the Defendant Officers in their individual capacities.
+The City denies any remaining allegations in paragraph 4 inconsistent with the foregoing.